 After lunch, we split into pairs to prepare our gear and food for the challenge ahead.
-Together with our challenge experts, we then head our compasses West and start our expedition.
+Together with our challenge experts, we then head our compasses East and start our expedition.

 Clambering back into our kayaks, now packed with all our challenge gear, we push off into the clear waters of Lake Livojärvi and just keep paddling.
 Once we reach our first longer rest stop, we catch our breath, stretch our legs and learn how to build an open fire, with guidance from our challenge experts.

 Then it’s back in the boats to conquer a second stretch to our night’s camp.
-Arriving in the late afternoon, we haul our boats over a small piece of land and pitch our tents by the lakeside.
+Arriving in the late afternoon, we will pitch our tents by the lakeside.
 This evening, we cook our own dinner with an expedition cooker, under the supervision of our pro wilderness chef.

 Waking up to breakfast at our beautiful lake-side camp, we pack up and leave no trace behind us.
 We then continue kayaking westward until we reach one of Lapland’s most beautiful roads.
-This gives us a break from the boats as we cross the road by land, hoping to spot reindeer enjoying the sunshine along the way!
+This gives us a break from the boats as we will have a longer break on a sandy beach, hoping to spot reindeer enjoying the sunshine along the way!

 We end the day making our dinner, with a view of the crystal waters, fringed with golden sand and pine forests.
 Tonight, we have the opportunity to wind down and connect with nature under a midnight sun, with a mindfulness-style relaxation exercise, led by our local guides.